HanGuo97/Reading-List/README.md

 - On Calibration of Modern Neural Networks
 - Predicting Good Probabilities With Supervised Learning
 - Probabilistic Outputs for Support Vector Machines and Comparisons to Regularized Likelihood Methods
+- What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?
 - Uncertainty in Deep Learning (Yarin Gal's [PhD Thesis](http://mlg.eng.cam.ac.uk/yarin/blog_2248.html))

 ### Domain Adaptation